Shuffling: Pile

 Cards are simply dealt out into a number of piles, then the piles are stacked on top of each other.
 Though this is deterministic and does not randomize the cards at all, it ensures that cards that were next to each other are now separated.
 Some variations on the pile shuffle attempt to make it slightly random by dealing to the piles in a random order each circuit.

+52 pickup

+A person may throw a deck of cards into the air or across a surface, and then pick up the cards in random order, assembled with the cards facing the same direction.
+If specific cards are observed too closely as they are picked up, an additional 52 pickup or an additional shuffling method may be needed for sufficient randomization.
+This method is useful for beginners, but the shuffle requires a large clean surface for spreading out the cards, and it may take more time than is desired.

+'A game of 52 pickup' is also the name of a child's prank, where one child asks a 'friend' if they want to play 52 pickup.
+They then throw the cards into the air, and demand the other child 'pick them up'.

 Corgi

-Also known as the Chemmy, Irish, wash, scramble, beginner shuffle, smooshing, schwirsheling, or washing the cards, this involves simply spreading the cards out face down, and sliding them around and over each other with one's hands.
+This method is similar to 52 pickup and also useful for beginners.
+Also known as the Chemmy, Irish, wash, scramble, hard shuffle, smooshing, schwirsheling, or washing the cards, this involves simply spreading the cards out face down, and sliding them around and over each other with one's hands.
 Then the cards are moved into one pile so that they begin to intertwine and are then arranged back into a stack.
-This method is useful for beginners, but the shuffle requires a large surface for spreading out the cards.
-Statistically random shuffling is achieved after approximately one minute of smoothing.
+Statistically random shuffling is achieved after approximately one minute of smooshing.
 Smooshing has been largely popularized by Simon Hofman.